piyush9923/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+## Installations:
+The project has been done using python 3.6.

 ## Project Motivation

 In this project, I apply skills I learned in Data Engineering Section to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.